paurrodri/microbiomeTrajectory/README.md

 **R package to analyse microbiota age trajectories**

-Includes:
-- Inferring, visualization, and comparison of microbiota age trajectories
+- Inference, visualization, and comparison of microbiota age trajectories
 - Calculation and visualization of Microbiota-for-age Z-scores (MAZ)
 - Definition and comparison of on- and off-trajectory microbiome samples
-- Associations between microbiota, metabolic biomarkers, and on- and off-trajectory groups
+- Associations between microbiome, metabolic biomarkers, and on- and off-trajectory groups
 - Visualization of adverse events and comparison between on- and off-trajectory groups